simpligility/maven-android-sdk-deployer/README.markdown

 ATTENTION with ADK 14

 The SDK changed folder names again.
 This time for all the Google Add Ons.
 The Maven Android SDK Deployer' is adapted to the new naming scheme.
 To do that yourself remove all "Google APIs by Google Inc" in the android SDK manager and install them again.

 ATTENTION!
 Currently some android.jar artifacts are available in Maven central and unless you use maps or usb related dependencies, android 3.0+, the compatibility library jar files or insist on using the original jar files from the local SDK install, you will not need this tool anymore.

 You will however need this tool to access the latest Android 2.3 release or to work around bugs like missing JSON libraries in some older artifacts deployed to Maven central.
 If you use this tool make sure your dependencies are as documented here.

 The Maven Android SDK Deployer is a helper maven project that can be used to install the libraries necessary to build Android applications with Maven and the Maven Android Plugin directly from your local Android SDK installation.

 The android.jar artifacts in Maven central are available with the groupId com.google.android, whereas this tool uses android.android to avoid overlap.

 How to Use
 ----------

-- download the latest Android SDK from http://developer.android.com/sdk/index.html following the instructions there.
+- Download the latest Android SDK from http://developer.android.com/sdk/index.html following the instructions there.
  - For the default usage of the deployer install **all platforms and add-on apis**, ensure that all folder in the platforms folder have names like android-3, android-4 and so on.
  - If you find names using the platform version (e.g. 15) in the folder